Sister Wives: Dissolution of relationships

 As polygamous marriage is not legally recognized in the US, there are no divorce documents to date the end of relationships.
 The end of a relationship is instead reckoned by announcements, and events such as moving away.

 In November 2021, Christine announced the dissolution of her relationship with Kody.
-Christine sold her Flagstaff home in October 2021, and in August 2022 transferred ownership of a portion of jointly-owned "Coyote Pass" property in Flagstaff to Kody and Robyn Brown.
+Christine sold her Flagstaff home in October 2021, and in August 2022 transferred ownership of a portion of jointly owned "Coyote Pass" property in Flagstaff to Kody and Robyn Brown.
 On Valentine's Day 2023, Christine publicly announced her relationship with new boyfriend David Woolley.
+They announced their engagement on April 13.
+They married in October 2023.

 In December 2022, Janelle announced her separation from Kody.

-Meri's marriage was known to be the most rocky of all, and has been since the beginning of the show.
-It had been previously called non-sexual relationship rather than a usual marriage for a while.
+Meri's marriage was known to be the rockiest of all, and has been since the beginning of the show.
+It had been previously called a "non-sexual relationship" rather than a usual marriage.
 Following Christine and Janelle's divorces, rumors began that Meri was next.
 On January 10, 2023, Meri and Kody posted joint social media announcements that they decided to end their marriage.
 Meri also condemned a December 2022 article in People Magazine for incorrectly quoting her saying it was over before it was.